IAL 26: The Discovery of Galaxies

 So lookback times for inside the Milky Way are at most of order 10**5 years.

-The time scale of the example is long in terms of human history, but in cosmic time it is like an instant.
+The time scale of the example is long in terms of human history, but in cosmic time, it is an instant.

 On average, little cosmic evolution occurs on this time scale and most objects barely move relatively speaking.
 To illustrate this point, note that the fastest Milky Way relative motions are only of order 200 km/s (see Milky Way: Galactic Rotation) which is much less than the vacuum light speed.
 In 10**5 years at 200 km/s, an object moves